mapeditor/tiled/docs/manual/layers.rst

 into a hierarchy.
 This is mainly useful when your map contains a large amount of layers.

-The visibility, opacity and offset of a group layer affects all child layers.
+The visibility, opacity, offset and lock of a group layer affects all child layers.

 Layers can be easily dragged in and out of groups with the mouse.
 The